-- 1. requests that the board of directors approve the withdrawal of MSF Belgium teams from the Kahindo camps. - 2. requests that planning begin for our teams' operational withdrawal from the Goma camps by 31 August 1995 at the latest. - requests that an expatriate international human rights monitor be placed in Goma.
-The monitor's primary goals would be to observe the situation in the camps, raise awareness of the genocidal context and supervise repatriation. - 4.
-Request that our departure from Goma be announced in the media.
+1. requests that the board of directors approve the withdrawal of MSF Belgium teams from the Kahindo camps.

+2. requests that planning begin for our teams' operational withdrawal from the Goma camps by 31 August 1995 at the latest.

+3. requests that an expatriate international human rights monitor be placed in Goma.
+The monitor's primary goals would be to observe the situation in the camps, raise awareness of the genocidal context, and supervise repatriation.

+4. requests that our departure from Goma be announced in the media.

-On 27 July 1995, MSF Holland published a second report on the situation in the camps, 'Deadlock in the Rwandan Crisis' which stated that in 8 months nothing had changed in the camps.
+On 27 July 1995, MSF Holland published a second report on the situation in the camps, 'Deadlock in the Rwandan Crisis' which concluded that in 8 months nothing had changed in the camps.

-MSF Holland Report, 'Deadlock in the Rwandan crisis', July 1995 (in English).
+'Deadlock in the Rwandan Crisis,' MSF Holland Report, July 1995 (in English).